Ashlar Hall

-Ashlar Hall is a historic mock castle in Memphis, Tennessee, USA.
+Ashlar Hall is a historic mock castle in Memphis, Tennessee.

 History

 The two-story mansion was completed in 1896.
 It was designed as a mock castle.
 The mansion was built for Robert Brinkley Snowden, a real estate developer who grew up at Annesdale.

 The mansion was used as a restaurant by the 1950s.

 It was listed on the National Register of Historic Places on January 13, 1983.

+In the 1990s it was purchased by entrepreneur Steven Dunlap who renovated it and opened it as a nightclub called The Castle.
+Prince Mongo later purchased it and reopened it as a nightclub often referred to as 'Prince Mongo's Castle', before finally being closed as a nuisance in 2000.

+In 2017 it was sold to a new owner who worked in construction, who had plans to renovate the building.
+It was then used in 2019 for an immersive theatre production “Rights of Spring”, by the Julia Hinson's theater group Lost In Found.

+By 2023 it had been fully restored and was due to open as an events venue.